judeo-s/internpulse/stage3/README.md

 * Unit Testing Tutorial (link to relevant tutorial)

 This README serves as a starting point.
 Feel free to add further details and explanations as you build the API.

+## IMPLEMENTATION

+This project implements a simple RESTful API using Flask to manage products.
+The API provides endpoints to create, read, update, and delete products.
+The API uses SQLAlchemy to interact with a SQLite database.

+The project is structured as follows:

+* `app.py`: The main entry point for the API, this file initializes the Flask application and defines the routes.
+* `api`: A package containing the API code.
+  - `models.py`: Defines the database models for the products table.
+  - `views.py`: Contains the API endpoints.
+  - `__init__.py`: Initializes the API package.
+* `templates`: A directory containing an HTML template for the API documentation.
+* `requirements.txt`: A text file containing the dependencies required to run the API.

+The API endpoints are as follows:

+* `GET /`: Returns a list of all products.
+* `POST /`: Creates a new product.
+* `GET /<id>`: Returns the product with the given ID.
+* `PUT /<id>`: Updates the product with the given ID.
+* `DELETE /<id>`: Deletes the product with the given ID.

+The API uses the following HTTP status codes:

+* `200`: OK
+* `201`: Created
+* `204`: No Content
+* `400`: Bad Request
+* `404`: Not Found
+* `409`: Conflict

+The API returns JSON responses.
+The format of the responses is as follows:

+* `GET /` and `GET /<id>`:
+  - `status`: A string indicating the status of the request.
+  - `products`: A list of products, or a single product if the ID is provided.
+* `POST /`:
+  - `status`: A string indicating the status of the request.
+  - `message`: A string indicating the result of the request.
+* `PUT /<id>`:
+  - `status`: A string indicating the status of the request.
+  - `message`: A string indicating the result of the request.
+* `DELETE /<id>`:
+  - `status`: A string indicating the status of the request.
+  - `message`: A string indicating the result of the request.

+The API also includes unit tests for the endpoints.
+The tests are located in the `tests` directory.
+The tests use the `pytest` framework.

+To run the API, execute the following command from the root directory of the project: